Shrewsbury Business Park

 The Shrewsbury Business Park is a commercial development on the outskirts of Shrewsbury, Shropshire (at Emstrey).
 Construction commenced in late 2001 on the 30 acre, £25 million site, and is still ongoing.
 Almost 200,000 sqft of business premises have been delivered, largely attributed to Phase One of the scheme.
 Over 1,000 people are based there.

 The idea was first promoted by local developer the Alaska Group, which entered into a partnership with Shropshire County Council.
 Mainly offices, the business park includes a Holiday Inn Express Hotel and a children's daycare centre.
 Plans exist for a cafe retail unit at the heart of the development.

 Alaska Group was founded in London in 1994 in a former fur factory known as the Alaska Works, where skins were imported from Alaska.
-The company has no other connection with Alaska, however it gave the Park several quotes from that State.
-The main route through the Park, Sitka Drive, is named after the National tree of Alaska.
+The company has no other connection with Alaska, however it gave the Park several place names from that State.
+The main route through the Park, Sitka Drive, is named after the State tree of Alaska.
 Other names include Anchorage Avenue, Mt McKinley Building, Bering House and Juneau House.

 Located around 3 mi south east of the town centre of Shrewsbury, Shropshire's county town, the business park lies on the junction of the A5 bypass and the B4380, near to Emstrey.
 The park's appeal is partly thanks to excellent transport links via the nearby M54 motorway to Telford, Wolverhampton and Birmingham, while being near to a fine medieval town and beautiful countryside.

 Other business park developments in and around the town include the Oxon Business Park to the West of the town centre and the Battlefield Enterprise Park to the North, and Abbey Lawn next to Shrewsbury Abbey, just across the Severn from the town centre.